Sex, Power, Money, Fame

 Here is the part almost everyone misses, and it is the load-bearing wall of the whole argument.

 This is why moralising never works on any of the four hungers.
-You can tell a man not to be greedy, not to be lustful, not to be cruel, not to crave the eyes of the crowd, and you will change nothing, because you have addressed the outlet and left the pressure untouched.
-The energy that was going to discharge as greed will discharge as something else.
-Prohibition reliably produces not virtue but a new and often uglier symptom, because the dam was never the problem.
+Tell a person not to be greedy, not to be lustful, not to be cruel, not to crave the eyes of the crowd, and you change nothing, because you have addressed the outlet and left the pressure untouched.
+The energy that was going to discharge as greed discharges as something else.
+Prohibition reliably produces not virtue but a new and uglier symptom, because the dam was never the problem.
 The problem was that the river had nowhere to climb.

 Energy that cannot rise does not rest.
 It ferments.
 And the four hungers are simply the four shapes fermentation takes in a body that has forgotten the way up.

-I made a related point in the essay on the gold of the philosophers: the whole promise of the inner work is to lower the resistance of the human instrument so that it carries its own energy without loss, the way a superconductor carries a current without leaking it as heat.
+The whole promise of the inner work, set out in the essay on the gold of the philosophers, is to lower the resistance of the human instrument so it carries its own energy without loss, the way a superconductor carries a current without leaking it as heat.
 The four hungers are the heat.
 They are what the current dissipates into when the channel up is blocked and the system has to shed its charge as friction.
-A life run on the lower gates is a life leaking its entire energy budget into survival panic, appetite, the will to dominate, and the craving to be seen.
+A life run on the lower gates leaks its entire energy budget into survival panic, appetite, the will to dominate, and the craving to be seen.
 There is nothing left over to rise.

 So there are only ever two destinies for the force.
-Up, through the gates, into the faculties that the upper centres govern.
-Or out, through whichever of the lower gates is weakest, as one of the four distortions.
+Up, through the gates, into the faculties the upper centres govern.
+Or out, through whichever lower gate is weakest, as one of the four distortions.
 Every human being is living one of these two lives at every moment, and so is every civilisation, because a civilisation is only the sum of where its people's energy is allowed to go.

 The four hungers, gate by gate